Lucsantosg/CloudLogAnalysis/how-to/manage-logs/downloading_logs_cloud.md

 ## Step 5: Delete the session
 {: #step5}

-After the download is complete, you must delete the session by using the [bx logging session delete](/docs/services/CloudLogAnalysis/reference/log_analysis_cli_cloud.html#delete) command.
+After the download is complete, you must delete the session by using the [ibmcloud logging session delete](/docs/services/CloudLogAnalysis/reference/log_analysis_cli_cloud.html#delete) command.

 Run the following command to delete a session:

 ```
-bx logging session-delete Session_ID
+ibmcloud logging session-delete Session_ID
 ```
 {: codeblock}